KazMorita/polyhedron_distortion/README.md

 # Citation
 See the following paper for the theoretical background.
-(link to the publication to be added)
+K. Morita, D. W. Davies, K. T. Butler and A. Walsh, "Breaking the aristotype: featurisation of polyhedral distortions in perovskite crystals" (link to be added)